leonardop56/EPICODE/README.md

 # EPICODE
-Reporitory that contains material, excercises and exams for the EIPCODE course of Data Analyst
+Repository that contains material, excercises and exams for the EPICODE course of Data Analyst